 “Generating Power for Generations”

-21st century Tidal Lagoon utilizing zero energy usage Venturo Pumps and Solar arrays for affordable and sustainable low-carbon energy generation
+21st century Tidal Lagoon utilizing Venturo Pumps which use no fuel or electricity and Solar arrays for affordable and sustainable low-carbon energy generation

 Current tidal lagoon designs capture energy directly from the tidal range via the lagoon’s turbine housing, limiting power generation windows to incoming and outgoing tides.